credential-handler/chapi.io/developers/wallets/native.md

 There are currently two possible protocols that Issuers may use with CHAPI in order to issue Verifiable Credentials to be stored in the user's digital wallet: `vcapi` and `OID4VCI`.

 Depending on what you declared in your `acceptedProtocols` you may receive either or both as properties in the `protocols` object carried in the `request` query parameter.
+It is up to wallet providers to decide (or they may delegate this to advanced users) which protocol to use if multiple protocols are supported.

 ### VC-API

 The `vcapi` property will be a URL that will tell the wallet where to go to retrieve the credential.
-The wallet can send a `GET` request to this URL to attempt to download the VC to be stored.
-The VC will be found in the `verifiablePresentation` object of the response.
+The wallet can send a `POST` request to this URL with an empty JSON object (`{}`) to attempt to download the VC to be stored.
+The VC will be found in the `verifiablePresentation` object of the response to that `POST` request.
 If there are further steps required in the flow such as DID Auth a `verifiablePresentationRequest` object will describe the details.

 See the [VC API Specification](https://w3c-ccg.github.io/vc-api/) for more details on this protocol.